Last updated: November 11, 2024

 Questions about other accommodation?

-DSP is always happy to answer questions you might have about a student’s accommodation(s) or how to implement them.
-Please reach out to DSP@du.edu.
+SDS is always happy to answer questions you might have about a student’s accommodation(s) or how to implement them.
+Please reach out to sds@du.edu.

 Library:

-Direct Contact: Course Reserves Team, reserve@du.edu
+Contact: Course Reserves Team at reserve@du.edu

 Understanding the Library Reserves Process:

 • The Course Reserves team in the Library’s Access Unit helps DU students access materials assigned by instructors.
-At the request of instructors, we compile lists of course readings and make them available to students (typically via the Leganto module in Canvas).
+At the request of instructors, we compile lists of course readings and make them available to students (typically via a Leganto module in Canvas).

 • We source material from library databases, public websites, and physical material held by the library.
 We can also scan chapters of books or articles as PDFs to copyright restrictions (up to 20% of a given volume).